ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 {% image_custom image="/assets/img/pages/blog/images/vscode_shortcuts_duplicate_cursor.gif" width="50" lightbox %}

-Also if you keep pressed `Ctrl + Alt` you click in whatever you like, you'll duplicate it where you've clicked.
+Also, if you keep pressed `Ctrl + Alt` and click with your mouse in any line, you'll duplicate the cursor several times in the respective lines.

 ### Select word

-With this shortcut, you can select the word where your cursor is.
+With this shortcut, you can select the word under your cursor.

 * On Windows: `Ctrl+ D`
 * On Mac: `⌘ + D`